Solar Telescope Observing @ Saguaro NP – East

 612-396-8839

-This event is FREE and open to the public.
-NPS admission fees apply.
+Star Party is open to the Public.
+Event is free, no registration required, but NPS admission fees apply.

 Bernie Stinger